imhurl23/CS341/README.md

-# CS341_Project1
+# CS341
-Izzy, Kirsten and Luis' First Project for Systems Bio
+Izzy, Kirsten and Luis' Repository for collaboration on CS341 projects